Create a GitHub Cloud integration with Flow using OAuth or Personal access tokens.

 If you’re unable to see your GitHub group in the Repo tab after you’ve successfully connected by account, there are two likely reasons:

-Organization access: Organization access may not have been granted during the setup of your GitHub integration.
+- Organization access: Organization access may not have been granted during the setup of your GitHub integration.

-2: Here, you will be able to see which organizations Flow has access to.
+- Here, you can see which organizations Flow has access to.
 As seen below, Flow does not have access to the myorgsname organization.

 - Click the Grant button next to the organization’s name.
-If you don't see a red “x” next to your organization, rather than the Grant button, you will need to grant permissions at the organization level in GitHub, as shown below.
+If you don't see a red x next to the organization, you need to grant permissions at the organization level in GitHub, as shown below.

-Under the organization’s settings click Third-party access and click the edit button next to the Flow application.
+- Under the organization’s settings, click Third-party access and click the edit button next to the Flow application.

-If you need help, please email firstname.lastname@example.org for 24/7 assistance.
+If you need help, please contact Pluralsight Support.